Can I work while studying in the UK?

 Whether you can work in the UK while you are studying depends on what country you are from and your immigration status.
 It can be a complex area and so you should seek advice for your specific circumstances.
 The following applies as a general rule.

-- If you are from an European Economic Area (EEA) country or Switzerland, during the Brexit transition period (which is scheduled to end on 31 December 2020) you can work in the UK while studying and do not normally need permission to work in the UK.
+- If you are from a European Economic Area (EEA) country or Switzerland, during the Brexit transition period (which is scheduled to end on 31 December 2020) you can work in the UK while studying and do not normally need permission to work in the UK.
 You need your passport or identity card, and may need to show this to your employer as proof of identity.
-The exception to this is if you come from Croatia when special rules apply.
+The position from 1 January 2021 has not yet been finalised.

 - If you are from outside of the EEA – the position varies from country to country.
 We recommend consulting the website of the UK Council for International Student Affairs to check the position for the country you have come to the UK from.

-The earnings of international students will, except in rare circumstances, be taxable in the UK, whether they are from part-time jobs in the UK during term time or a full-time job during the vacation.
+The UK earnings of international students will, except in rare circumstances, be taxable in the UK, whether they are from part-time jobs in the UK during term time or a full-time job during the vacation.